They All Kissed the Bride: Production

 They All Kissed the Bride was slated to star Carole Lombard in a follow-up film to the successful To Be or Not to Be.
 However, she died in a 1942 plane crash after departing Las Vegas on her way back from a bond-selling tour.
 MGM ‘s Louis B. Mayer agreed to place Crawford on loan to Columbia, where producer Edward Kaufman had to rework the script to fit Crawford's style of comedy.
 In fact, Mayer rarely lent stars of Crawford's stature, not wanting other studios to profit from MGM's star-making machine.
 Crawford insisted that Melvyn Douglas (with whom she had appeared in 1938's The Shining Hour and 1941's A Woman's Face) star with her.

 Home video

-As of 2024, They All Kissed the Bride and Letty Lynton are the only two major Joan Crawford sound movies that have not been released onto DVD in the U.S., but They All Kissed the Bride was released onto VHS in the 1990s as a Columbia Classics title.
+As of 2026, They All Kissed the Bride is the only major Joan Crawford sound movie that has not been released on DVD or blu ray in the U.S. However, They All Kissed the Bride was released on VHS on February 11, 1997 as a Columbia Classics title.